TsarFox/toxic/apidoc/python/source/reference.rst

    :type command: string
    :param help: A description of the command to be shown in the help menu.
    :type help: string
    :param callback: The function to be called.
    :type callback: callable
    :rtype: none

+.. function:: register_message(callback)

+   Register a callback to be executed whenever a new message is received.
+The callback function will be called with one argument, a string representation of the message received.

+   :param callback: The function to be called.
+   :type callback: callable
+   :rtype: none